zuplo/docs/docs/handlers/aws-lambda.md

 :::warning

-Don't add the AWS Secure Access Key directly in the `routes.json` file.
+Don't add the AWS Secure Access Key directly in the `routes.oas.json` file.
 Instead use environment variables like `$env(AWS_SECURE_ACCESS_KEY)`

 :::

-## Setup via Routes.json
+## Setup via routes.oas.json

-The AWS Lambda handler can be setup by editing the `routes.json` file directly by configuring the handler property on any route.
+The AWS Lambda handler can be setup by editing the `routes.oas.json` file directly by configuring the `handler` property on any route's `x-zuplo-route` property.

 ```json
 {